 - Be currently engaged in the food value chain (this includes agriculture, food and beverage manufacturing and excludes forestry and fishing).

-- Be able to demonstrate a genuine commercial connection to the food value chain.
+- Demonstrate a genuine commercial connection to the food value chain.

 The main assessment criteria include:

-- Extent to which the proposed project and identified service activities support one or more of the voucher stream objectives.
+- How will the project support one or more of the program objectives and voucher stream objectives?
 (30%)

-- Extent to which the project, funded by the voucher, has the potential to benefit the company by reaching longer term outcomes (e.g new jobs, access to new markets and customers, new products and services and increased revenue).
+- How will the project benefit the company by reaching longer term outcomes (e.g. new jobs, access to new markets and customers, new products and services and increased revenue)?
 (30%)

-- Demonstrated capacity or capability to successfully implement the project or project findings (e.g. track record of company and resources to be allocated to the project).
+- Demonstrate their capacity or capability to successfully implement the project or project findings (e.g. track record of company and resources to be allocated to the project).
 (20%)